securelyfitz/opentaxus/docs/GAME.md

 then that item cannot be in the solution and can be eliminated from consideration.

 Each badge also has an owner, represented by the string you enter.
-That owner is providing the alibi for that clue. ex: 'Morgan says it wasn't Crazy Pande'
+That owner is providing the alibi for that clue. ex: 'Morgan says it wasn't Crazy Panda'

 Once you have ruled out all of the possible clues, you know what cards are in the solution, and thus the proper attribution of the actor, tool, and victim - or what the extended categories might be